Site icon Our Breathing Planet

 Golden Jackal Distribution, Habitat, and Ecology

 Thankfully, the Golden Jackal evolved as native to a relatively large swathe of the globe.
 The location of that range might not surprise many people.
 The full extent of that zone of habitation, though, might do so.
-It’s unknown if the animal ever appeared elsewhere.
+It’s currently unknown to science if the animal ever appeared elsewhere.

 More precisely, it lives in an area that includes most of Asia and northern Africa.
 Yet, the creature also makes its home in portions of southeast Europe.
-The oldest known fossil evidence of the mammal in Europe occurs in Greece, and dates back roughly 7,000 years.
+The oldest known fossil evidence of the mammal in Europe occurs in what’s now Greece, and dates back to roughly 7,000 years ago.

-This marvelous creation of Nature displays decided preferences in its choice of habitat.
-The majority of its numbers make their homes in either regions of dry, open country, dry, short grasslands, or the steppe landscapes so abundant in most of its known range.
+This marvelous creation of Nature and evolution displays decidedly clear preferences in its choice of habitat.
+The great majority of its numbers make their homes in either regions of dry, open country, dry, short grasslands, or the steppe landscapes so abundant in most of its known range.

-Though rare, some few individuals do occur in foothills and low mountain regions.
-In all regions it does appear in, however, the wild canid displays further habitat requirements.
-It’s generally abundant in valleys, near rivers, lakes, canals, and even seashores.
+Though rare, some few individuals do occur in parts of the foothills and low mountain regions.
+In all zones it does appear in, however, the wild canid displays further habitat requirements.
+It’s generally abundant in valleys, near rivers, lakes, canals, and even occasionally seashores.

 The intriguing Golden Jackal also evolved as a comparatively social creature.
-Its primary social structure isn’t pack based, though, like some.
+Its primary social structure isn’t pack based, though, like many of its relatives.
 Instead, breeding pairs often live with young offspring.
-This distinguishes it further from many other varieties of wild canines.
+This distinguishes it even further from many other varieties of wild canines.

-Though mainly carnivorous, it supplements its diet with a variety of fruits and insects.
-It hunts its main prey opportunistically, and usually prefers smaller mammals, such as wild or domestic fowl.
-It will, however, attack prey as large as they young of larger animals.
+Though mainly carnivorous, it supplements its diet with a moderate variety of fruits and insects.
+It hunts its main prey opportunistically, and usually prefers comparatively smaller mammals, such as wild or domestic fowl.
+It will, however, attack prey as large as the young of larger animals.

 Species Sharing Its Range

-Check out our other articles on 7 Captivating Mammals of Canada, American Sweetgum, Uluru, European Honey Buzzard, Monarch Butterfly, Alligator Snapping Turtle
+Check out our other articles on 7 Captivating Mammals of Canada, American Sweetgum, Uluru, European Honey Buzzard, Spiny Butterfly Ray, Monarch Butterfly, Alligator Snapping Turtle

 Exit mobile version